Exclusive beach resort with a handful of colourful villas, lush gardens and excellent facilities, set on a vast private ecological reserve”

-Located at one end of the vast hotel grounds, 7 brightly painted casitas house 16 suites decorated with Mexican folk art.
+Located at one end of the vast hotel grounds, eight brightly painted casitas house 18 suites decorated with Mexican folk art.
 With pretty embroidered fabrics, chunky wooden furniture, an abundance of hot pink and a faultless attention to detail, the property has the sophisticated and feminine style.
-Spacious rooms have kingsize beds, ceiling fans, air conditioning, TVs, CD and DVD players, safe boxes and well-stocked minibars with 8 different tequilas.
+Spacious rooms have kingsize beds, ceiling fans, air conditioning, TVs, CD and DVD players, safe boxes and well-stocked minibars with eight different tequilas.

 Each of the casitas has between 1 and 3 guest suites, which can be booked individually or you can take the whole villa.
-The most private and luxurious suite is the Casa del Sol - Presidential Suite (the only 2-bed villa, with no upper level), a vast space with its own TV den, Spa area and infinity lap pool.
+The most private and luxurious suite is the Casa del Sol - Presidential Suite, a vast space with its own TV den, spa area and infinity lap pool.

 The other suites are divided up according to their proximity to the ocean.
 The Beach Front Suites are in Casa del Sol, Casa del Domo and Casa Isabel.
 They have space for an extra bed and some have outdoor Jacuzzis.
-The other suite (Casa Azul, Casa San Antonio, Casa San Isidro and Casa San Miguel) are set further back among palm trees: they are more affordable and you can choose a Garden View Suite or an Ocean View Suite.
+The other suites (Casa Azul, Casa San Antonio, Casa San Isidro, Casa San Miguel and Casa Bougainvillea) are set further back among palm trees: they are more affordable and you can choose a Garden View Suite or an Ocean View Suite.